bheidecker/bettini/src/collections/_specialties/en/05-hcm.md

 heading: Hypertrophic cardiomyopathy (HCM)
 ---

-HCM is a disease, which is defined by abnormally thickened heart muscle cells.
+HCM is a disease which is defined by abnormally thickened heart muscle cells.
 This is also called hypertrophy.
 As a consequence, the walls of the heart get thickened and stiffer.
 This sometimes makes it harder for the heart to pump and relax and sometimes the patients feel chest pain or in more